BugZero aligns with the NIST Risk Management Framework at Level 3

 Predictable Failure Prevention

-a.
-Determine mean time to failure (MTTF) for the following system components in specific environments of operation: [Assignment: organization-defined system components]; and b.
-Provide substitute system components and a means to exchange active and standby components in accordance with the following criteria: [Assignment: organization-defined MTTF substitution criteria].
+Provide substitute system components and a means to exchange active and standby components in accordance with the organization-defined MTTF substitution criteria.